What are the 3 pillars of sustainable development?

 It is sometimes difficult to know where to start when you want to put sustainability at the heart of your CSR strategy.
 To help you, here is a non-exhaustive list of actions that can be taken:

-• Carry out a regular carbon assessment of all your activities in order to monitor your emissions.
-Tools, such as the SaaS Traace, can help you in this process.
-In addition to measuring your carbon footprint, it also allows you to design emissions trajectories and monitor the progress of your reduction actions.
-On the one hand, this type of measure has a positive economic impact on your company, by controlling dependence on carbon-based materials, the price of which is constantly rising.
-On the other hand, reducing the impact of your activities on the environment makes it possible to limit global warming, and therefore the considerable modification of ecosystems and our societies (rise in temperatures, migration movements, etc.).
+• Regularly carry out a carbon footprint of all your activities in order to monitor your emissions.
+A carbon assessment platform like Traace can help you in this process.
+In addition to measuring your carbon footprint, the solution also enables you to design emissions trajectories and track the progress of your reduction actions.
+On the one hand, this type of measure has a positive economic impact on your company, by controlling dependence on carbon-based materials, the price of which continues to rise.
+On the other hand, reducing the impact of your activities on the environment helps to limit global warming, and thus the considerable modification of ecosystems and our societies (rising temperatures, migration movements...).

 • Recycling your waste with local partners can reduce your carbon emissions and the pollution caused by waste disposal.